 SSH uses public key for authenticating the remote device and encrypt all data between that device and the workstation which makes it the best choice for public networks, unlike (telnet) which transmits data in plain text which subjects it to security threats, this makes (telnet) recommended for private networks only to keep the data uncompromised.

-Verifying SSH Support on your Router
+Verifying SSH Support On A Cisco Router

 The first step involves examining whether your Cisco router’s IOS supports SSH or not.
 Most modern Cisco routers support SSH, so this shouldn’t be a problem.